 At least with the Hario V60 – you know what to expect, and you’re going to get it.

-If you choose either the ceramic, plastic, or one of the metal versions, the difference will not be enormous with Hario V60.
+If you choose either the ceramic, plastic, or one of the metal versions, the difference will not be significant with Hario V60.

 I think beginners should go for the V60.

-With the V60, you get more aftertaste, a bit more of sharp acidity, and some interesting texture.
-It somehow elevates slightly inferior beans and make them more interesting.
+With the V60, you get a longer aftertaste, a bit more of an interesting acidity, and some interesting texture.
+It somehow elevates slightly inferior beans and makes them more interesting.